 Taking it Further

 When we started a project with the Gordon Foundation and Government of Northwest Territories later to become the MacKenzie Datastream we were keen to take this concept further.
 DataStream’s mission is to promote knowledge sharing and advance collaborative and evidence-based decision-making throughout the Basin.
 The MacKenzie basin is extremely large, measuring 1.8 million square kilometres and as such monitoring is a large challenge.
 To overcome this challenge, water quality monitoring is carried out by a variety of partners which include communities and Aboriginal, territorial and federal governments.
 With multiple parties collecting and sharing information MacKenzie DataStream had to overcome challenges of trust and interoperability.
-A community based monitoring system would be no use if each dataset varied and trust and interoperability couldn’t be established.
+A community-based monitoring system would be no use if each dataset varied and trust and interoperability couldn’t be established.

 We understood that reliable data was the foundation of usable and interoperable data and we were keen to apply the methods we discovered with the PGYI project.
-We applied bawlk and the related AWS technology within a simpler user facing validation workflow.
+We applied bawlk and the related AWS technology within a simpler user-facing validation workflow.
 We developed a method of generating CSV templates from the JSON Table Schemas that a Data Steward could download to prepare their data for import.
 Using the template the Data Steward could access a simple user interface and upload the data.
 They would receive warning messages for any content issues and could readily download and fix any validation errors.

 To make the concept of JSON Table Schemas more interpretable we created an interface for it that we referred to as a Data Theme.
 The Data Steward view of a Data Theme was essentially a friendly schema definition defining the fields required, the validation constraints, and the values expected within.

 Data Themes also empowered what we think of as predictable data.
 By ensuring conformity to a well thought out structure we can do more with the data in the system.
-Perhaps more importantly this predictable data enables users of the Datastream data to understand what they are getting and decide what additional quality assurance they might need to apply for their purpose.
-Scientists and consultants for instance can be sure that a numeric field will not have a random field note comment (perhaps a string containing special characters) that might have caused us havoc in the past.
+Perhaps, more importantly, this predictable data enables users of the Datastream data to understand what they are getting and decide what additional quality assurance they might need to apply for their purpose.
+Scientists and consultants, for instance, can be sure that a numeric field will not have a random field note comment (perhaps a string containing special characters) that might have caused us havoc in the past.

 For data to be useful it has to be analyzed or interpreted.
 We struggled here in the past where the large variety of datasets of unknown structure in platforms like WEHUB made making meaningful interpretations difficult.
 Every dataset needed to be thought of differently.
 This flexibility pushes the responsibility for visualization and interpretation to the end-user who may or may not know how to make meaningful interpretations.
 In the case of Datastream we leveraged the predictable data to generate a set of standard visualizations for each dataset.
 We connected the data API to Plot.ly and were able to produce meaningful visualizations without difficulty.
-Plot.ly is a comprehensive and well supported visualization platform.
-It handles the basics chart types you’d expect but also provides us the foundation for more scientific chart types like box charts which will inevitably make the interpretation of water quality data easier.
+Plot.ly is a comprehensive and well-supported visualization platform.
+It handles the basics chart types you’d expect but also provides us with the foundation for more scientific chart types like box charts which will inevitably make the interpretation of water quality data easier.

-With the visualizations in place the data was starting to feel useful.
+With the visualizations in place, the data was starting to feel useful.
 We had moved beyond the point where in the past we would start running into significant friction.
 We took this further and created a component for simple statistical summaries which displayed for each parameter at whichever location the user had selected.
 While hardly advanced analytics it enabled us to prove the concept that predictability was also a good foundation for analytics and the platform may extend in that direction in the future.

 Datastream had solved a significant portion of the problem that often remained in Open Data catalogues.
 We had developed a foundation and the quality assurance technology to ensure the foundation worked as intended.
 From there we demonstrated some basic visualization and interpretation capabilities and provided a platform for expansion.
 Perhaps, most importantly, the data was open, really open.